 First things first, an algorithm is a formula or procedure that a computer uses to solve a problem.
 It’s a sequence of familiarity to achieve something.
 We use algorithms in our daily lives like making a grilled cheese sandwich.
 Just like how we follow steps to attain something, computers do the same thing, if there isn’t a specific order resulting in an outcome then you won’t receive the results you want.
 It’s like saying you’re going to save $10,000 in six months but you don’t budget around your savings.
-For Facebook’s new algorithm, it will not show your page’s content on other people’s news feed unless you follow their new rules – a order of how Facebook’s computer understands what should be viewed by the masses.
+For Facebook’s new algorithm, it will not show your page’s content on other people’s news feed unless you follow their new rules – an order of how Facebook’s computer understands what should be viewed by the masses.

 Changes in 2018

-Mark Zuckerberg announced for 2018 “One of our big focus for 2018 is making sure the time we all spend on Facebook is time well spent.
+Mark Zuckerberg announced for 2018 “One of our big focuses for 2018 is making sure the time we all spend on Facebook is time well spent.
 We built Facebook to help people stay connected and bring us closer together with the people that matter to us. ….Research shows that strengthening our relationships improves our well being and happiness”.

 He wants to stop overly branded content and start meaningful interactions.
-This also means small business owners have to put in more thought on marketing because organic reach will make you visible over boosting posts.
+This also means small business owners have to put more thought into marketing because organic reach will make you visible over boosting posts.
 The good news is that Facebook has a major return on investment rate for small businesses since it has a huge user base.
 Don’t worry because it just means you’ll have to be more strategic about the content you post.

 Your return on investment with Facebook’s new algorithm is based on likes and page activity.
 To understand the severity of posting strategic content, did you know that you can get 1000 likes on your page and only 10% of your followers will see your content?
 Annoying right?
 The more people interact with your content the better ranking Facebook will give your small business’s page.
-Facebook is a business too and the longer users are on their site, the more income they will receive.
-They recognized through their users algorithms that they don’t like being bombarded by brands selling something just like when you’re walking through a mall.
+Facebook is a business tool and the longer users are on their site, the more income they will receive.
+They recognized through their user’s algorithms that they don’t like being bombarded by brands selling something just like when you’re walking through a mall.
 Rather their users want to use Facebook for what it’s originally created for, sharing memories, having discussions and laughing with the ones you love.